fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 # => nil
 ```
 #### What is an instance method? *
 An instance method is a method that is defined within a class.
-Once an object is instantiated from that class, it will have access to those methods, depending on the level of method access control applied to a method (all objects instantiated from a particular class will have access to the same set of methods).
-Instance methods can be inherited from superclasses.
+Once an object is instantiated from that class, it will have access to those methods, depending on the level of method access control applied to a method (all objects instantiated from a particular class will have access to the same set of methods). *Instance methods can be inherited from superclasses or mixed in through modules.*

 In our below example, we define the `Dog` class on `lines 1-5` using the `class` and `end` reserved words.
 Within this class, we define a public `speak` instance method using the `def` and `end` reserved words.
 This method returns a string object, `"Woof!"`.